russia has launched a full-scale war in Ukraine! Donate to the charity fund to support Ukraine and protect the world’s peace.

 9. 'Lord of the Flies' by William Golding

-In 'Lord of the Flies,' a group of British boys stranded on a deserted island descend into savagery and chaos, losing their civilised identities.
+In 'Lord of the Flies,' a group of British boys stranded on a deserted island descends into savagery and chaos, losing their civilized identities.
 The novel explores the inherent evil within humanity and the breakdown of societal norms without the structures of civilization.
 Golding's narrative delves into themes of power, the loss of innocence, and the inherent human capacity for brutality.

 Similarities between the books: